danielljeon/docs/notes/git_cheat_sheet.md

 ### 3.2 Amend

 Amend changes the most recent commit.
 A new commit is created and the old is removed.
-Thus this is a destructive action.
+Thus, this is a destructive action.

 ```shell
 git add ./<changes> # Stage the changes to add.